Using Herbs for Alzheimer’s Disease

 - Nettle contains a wide array of nutrients.
 The herb is a great source of calcium and magnesium, which aid transmission of nerve impulses throughout the brain and the rest of the body.
 It also promotes healthy glucose metabolism, which the brain needs to function.

-- Green oats, also known as milky oats, is a gentle herb that reduces stress.
+- Green oats.
+These are also known as milky oats.
+It's a gentle herb that reduces stress.
 Like nettle, milky oats is a great source of calcium and magnesium.
 The herb relieves inflammation of nerves.

-- Hemp, sesame, chia and flax seeds contain high concentrations of protective fatty acids that reduce inflammation within the brain.
+- Hemp, sesame, chia and flax seeds.
+These contain high concentrations of protective fatty acids that reduce inflammation within the brain.
 They should be consumed raw, like sprinkled over cereal each morning, or you can use flax or hemp seed oils.
 Store seeds in the refrigerator so they stay fresh.

 Herbs Soothe the Mind